-The Commission uses the National Standard for Arts Information Exchange (required by the NEA) to collect racial and other data on its subrecipients through the application process.
-The National Standard lists the following codes for collecting diversity data on boards, audiences, and projects from subrecipients/grantees:
+For many years, the Arts Commission used the National Standard for Arts Information Exchange as required by the NEA to collect racial and other data on its subrecipients through the application and final evaluations process.
+In FY23, the NEA no longer requires this information.
+However, the Arts Commission will continue collecting this information in its applications and evaluations.
+The following codes are still used for collecting diversity data on boards, audiences, and projectsfrom subrecipients/grantees:

-- A- Asian
+A- Asian

-- B- Black/African American
+B- Black/African American

-- H- Hispanic/Latino
+H- Hispanic/Latino

-- N- Native American/Alaska Native
+N- Native American/Alaska Native

-- P- Native Hawaiian/Pacific Islander
+P- Native Hawaiian/Pacific Islander

-- W- White
+W- White

 G or NSG -No single race/ethnic group listed above made up 25% or more of the population directly benefited.